NS Class 1300

-The Nederlandse Spoorwegen (NS) Class 1300 was a Dutch locomotive in service for 48 years from 1952 until 2000.

-It was built at the same time as the NS Class 1100 at Alsthom and was based on the SNCF Class CC 7100.
-The Class 1300 is a bigger 6-axle, Co′Co′, version of the Class 1100.
+The Class 1200 was a class of electric locomotives operated by Nederlandse Spoorwegen in The Netherlands.
+It was built at the same time as the NS Class 1100 at Alstom and was based on the SNCF Class CC 7100.
+The Class 1300 is a bigger 6-axle, Co-Co, version of the Class 1100.

-The first loco, the 1301, was delivered in 1952 and was first used at the opening of the electric service between Zwolle and Groningen.
+The first was delivered in 1952 and was first used at the opening of the electric service between Zwolle and Groningen.

-After being in service for less than a year 1303 was damaged beyond repair when it collided with EMU 642 at Weesp on June 19, 1953.
-After this accident Alsthom delivered a new loco that was originally to be delivered as a CC 7100 to the SNCF.
+After being in service for less than a year 1303 was damaged beyond repair when it collided with EMU 642 at Weesp on 19 June 1953.
+After this accident Alstom delivered a new loco that was originally to be delivered as a CC 7100 to the SNCF.
 1303 was scrapped on the spot although some equipment was salvaged to be used in replacement loco 1311.

 The locos numbered 1312-1316 were delivered in 1956 in a Berlin blue colour scheme (the locos delivered in 1952 were delivered in a turquoise colour scheme, but were painted Berlin blue in 1955).

 During the 1980s the entire Class 1300 got prolonging maintenance and were painted yellow, with a big NS logo at the side.
 Also, the locos were all named after a Dutch city: